oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

 II.
 The model supports large context length and there is not enough room for creating KV cache.

-In this case the log message would like something like this -
+In this case the log message would look something like this -
 ```log
 INFO 03-25 21:32:47 model_runner.py:1116] Loading model weights took 14.9888 GB
 INFO 03-25 21:32:48 worker.py:266] Memory profiling takes 0.71 seconds